What is SWOT Analysis & How to Conduct it

 SWOT analysis is an essential part of your business plan as it helps predict risks and explore new possibilities.
 It usually precedes the marketing plan section of your business plan.

-You can use it to assess your company’s competitive position, operational level efficiency, compute the chances of success before accepting new projects, and more.
+You can use it to assess your company’s competitive position, and operational level efficiency, compute the chances of success before accepting new projects, and more.

 How to Conduct a SWOT Analysis?